 - Heat oil to 300º F. Fry the potatoes in small batches for 5-7 minutes.
 Remove to a paper towel lined baking sheet, repeat with the remaining potatoes.
 This is the first fry, so they should not be browned, but just cooked.

 - Increase the oil temperature to 375º F and fry the potatoes again until they begin to turn golden brown, about 8-10 minutes.
-Remove to a clean paper towel lined sheet and immediately sprinkle with White Tuxedo Spice Blend on both sides.
+Remove to a clean paper towel lined sheet and immediately sprinkle with Salt Pepper + Sour Cream Onion seasoning on both sides.
 Repeat with all remaining potatoes and serve immediately with Spicy Ranch (recipe below).

 - In a small bowl, add all ranch ingredients and stir well to combine.
 Refrigerate until ready to use.